Alun Cairns: Views

 Cairns believes the best route out of poverty is through employment.
-At a live BBC event in 2017, he said "Getting a job is absolutely the best way out of poverty", but that increasing the personal allowance for tax and raising the National Living Wage were also important.
+At a live BBC event in 2017, he said, "Getting a job is absolutely the best way out of poverty", but that increasing the personal allowance for tax and raising the National Living Wage were also important.

-In 2014 Cairns spoke in favour of fox hunting, stating it is a part of "countryside conservation".
+In 2014, Cairns spoke in favour of fox hunting, stating it is a part of "countryside conservation".

 Cairns said in 2018 that society was only on "step one" of gender equality, and further progress had to be made.
 He believes all of society stands to gain from gender equality because the UK economy depends on "harnessing the talent of women, capitalising on the wealth of skill they bring to our workplaces".

 BBC

-As a member of the Downing Street Policy Board in 2013, Cairns said that it was the duty of the BBC to educate children about online dangers such as grooming and adult content, and implied it could be done through television shows such as EastEnders which he said had educated the public in the past on issues like HIV.
+As a member of the Downing Street Policy Board in 2013, Cairns said that it was the duty of the BBC to educate children about online dangers such as grooming and adult content, and implied it could be done through television shows such as EastEnders, which he said had educated the public in the past on issues like HIV.
 Cairns said "the BBC's mission statement and stated public purposes fit perfectly for it to become the trusted source of advice on how to protect children online."
 In relation to the television licence fee, Cairns described it as "probably the UK's most regressive tax", and stressed this meant transparency was vital.
 Despite this, Cairns considers himself a "critical friend" of the BBC.

 European Union

 Cairns supported remaining in the European Union in the 2016 UK European Union membership referendum.
 In the campaign period leading up to the referendum, in a government pamphlet sent to all homes across Wales, he stated: "One thing I think we can all agree on is that Europe needs reform.
 The Prime Minister has fought hard to get a deal which gives the UK the protections it needs."
-He further stated that the UK had achieved "a special status" within Europe and how the deal negotiated would allow Britain to avoid "the Euro, open borders or the prospect of ever-closer union."
+He further stated that the UK had achieved "a special status" within Europe and that the deal negotiated would allow Britain to avoid "the Euro, open borders or the prospect of ever-closer union."

 After the UK voted to leave the European Union, Cairns came out in support of Brexit.
-In June 2017 he rejected the idea of the UK remaining in the EU single market in a 'soft' Brexit.
-In March 2018 he said he was "delighted" economic predictions about Brexit had been "proven wrong", adding: "I think people should be excited about the new opportunities as we leave the European Union."
-In November 2018 he endorsed Prime Minister Theresa May's negotiated agreement with the European Union on the United Kingdom's exit terms, though he said: "I don't like every element of this document because we've compromised".
+In June 2017, he rejected the idea of the UK remaining in the EU single market in a 'soft' Brexit.
+In March 2018, he said he was "delighted" economic predictions about Brexit had been "proven wrong", adding: "I think people should be excited about the new opportunities as we leave the European Union."
+In November 2018, he endorsed Prime Minister Theresa May's negotiated agreement with the European Union on the United Kingdom's exit terms, though he said, "I don't like every element of this document because we've compromised".